 Typically, eye drops last for several months to a year after opening.
 However, it’s essential to follow the instructions provided on the packaging to ensure you’re not using expired eye drops.

-If you are wondering about the difference between eye drops and contact solution, check out this blog post.
+If you’re wondering about the difference between eye drops and contact solution, including whether it’s safe to use contact solution as eye drops, this article explains it clearly.

 When eye drops expire, several changes can occur, leading to potential risks: